patchy631/agent-lightning/examples/tinker/README.md

         return message_to_tokens(self.turns), reward, episode_done
 ```

-As you might expect, when the agents get complex, writing agents in the callback-style will get more and more suffering.
-It requires you to break the control flow when you need a LLM call, thus making the code fragmented and hard to maintain.
+As agents grow more complex, writing them in callback style becomes increasingly painful.
+You have to break the control flow whenever an LLM call is required, which fragments the code and makes it harder to maintain.

-Agent-lightning hides that translation step: you keep the first style for development and production, while the Agent-lightning framework queues tasks to the Agent-lightning store, rebuilds trajectories from spans, and feeds them to the training loop.
+Agent-lightning hides that translation step: you keep the first style for development and production, while the framework queues tasks to the store, rebuilds trajectories from spans, and feeds them to the training loop.
 This example shows how to make Tinker's original training loop work with Agent-lightning.

 ## Included files